-Jenny had severe pneumonia; the same condition that took baby Isaiah’s life, just 4 months prior.
-Isaiah had come to one of the clinics a little worse than Jenny.
-His cry didn’t last as long but he had succumbed to this surprisingly common disease.
+Jenny had severe pneumonia; the same condition that took baby Isaiah’s life just four months prior.
+Isaiah had come to one of our clinics a little worse than Jenny.
+Sadly, he had succumbed to this common disease.

-The PNG pediatrician on the team quickly got to work to rehydrate her and start her on antibiotics.
-The health center, however, didn’t have any oxygen and with her oxygen saturations at 79% (normal levels should be above 95%), Jenny was in desperate need of it.
+The Papua New Guinea team pediatrician moved quickly to rehydrate Jenny and start her on antibiotics.
+The health center, however, didn’t have any oxygen.
+With her oxygen saturations at 79% (normal levels should be above 95%), Jenny was in desperate need of an outside oxygen source.

-The clinic did have a generator for electricity and the m/v Pacific Link had an electrically powered oxygen concentrator on board, which pulls oxygen from the air and converts it into pure oxygen.
+The clinic did have a generator for electricity and the m/v Pacific Link had an electric powered oxygen concentrator (EPOC) on board, which pulls oxygen from the air and converts it into pure oxygen.

-The concentrator was given to YWAM Ships last year by the organization Samaritan Aviation.
-It has already saved several lives and doesn’t require heavy and dangerous oxygen tanks to be carried onboard.
+The concentrator was given to YWAM Ships Kona last year by Samaritan Aviation.
+The EPOC has already saved several lives.
+It also doesn’t require heavy and dangerous oxygen tanks to be carried onboard.

-After rushing to the ship to get the concentrator, Jenny was started on it.
-She was still showing signs of being in distress but eventually settled into the rhythm of the oxygen being pumped into her.
-Her raspy cry stopped and she was finally able to sleep.
+After rushing to the ship to get the concentrator, Jenny was given oxygen.
+Still showing signs of distress, Jenny eventually settled as the oxygen stopped her raspy cry and she was able to sleep.

-She was left in the very capable hands of the local nurses, knowing there might be a possibility of her not making it through the night.
+Left in the capable hands of local nurses, it was acknowledged that there was a possibility that Jenny might not make it through the night.

-The next day she was breathing easily and was back to being a happy chatty baby girl.
+The next day Jenny’s breathing was good and was a happy chatty baby girl.